France

 The prison administration assesses the circumstances of LGBTI individuals on a case by case basis and consequently adjusts their daily lives.
 These individuals are often placed in isolation for their safety.
 Access to employment and other activities is complicated, even impossible.

-Assignment of transgender prisoners to a specific facility depends on
+Assignment of transgender people to a specific facility depends on

 their ID gender